whiteprompt/9270-R-D-serverless-demo/README.md

 * A VPC, with all the security and networking configuration necessary to allow the lambdas to connect to the database
   * Permissions for the Lambdas
-  * Internet Gateway attachyed to the VPC
+  * Internet Gateway attached to the VPC
   * Subnets
   * Security Group
   * Route Tables